maze logo

 User personas are a great way to communicate user research findings to teams that otherwise have no interaction with the end-user.
 They’re memorable, digestible, and easy to distribute to the different teams in your organization.

 User research teams invest great time and energy into finding and listening to research participants.
-Communicating the findings with the whole organization is an essential step in building actionable user personas.
+Communicating these findings with the whole organization is an essential step in building actionable user personas.

 Each team develops a strategy for how they’ll manage their responsibilities—the product team, the marketing team, the customer success team, etc. Each team needs to make sure their strategy aligns with the rest of the organization to ensure a smooth, accurate development and deployment of the feature.